Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-32-deep-wounds.md

 The only potential tripwire in fact was the friction between Ava and the Lads.
 She was present in her role as an ESNN photojournalist and had spent the day recording the festivities for the network’s local news website.
 Once the children and their parents were gone there was no reasonable way for her to avoid the SOR without shirking her duties, nor indeed for them to avoid her without shirking theirs.

-The Lads weren’t being *rude* exactly---all of them knew that actively snubbing Ava was a good way to irritate the man responsible for their exercise schedule---but even for the camera they were being decidedly cool, and it was dragging out the shoot longer than needed as she tried to capture some merriment from them.
+The Lads weren’t being *rude* exactly - all of them knew that actively snubbing Ava was a good way to irritate the man responsible for their exercise schedule - but even for the camera they were being decidedly cool, and it was dragging out the shoot longer than needed as she tried to capture some merriment from them.

 In the end, Marty took her gently by the elbow and led her away from the group where they settled into a quiet conversation while the Lads shrugged at each other and unwound.
 Adam sidled over to try and listen in.